renovatebot/renovate/docs/usage/configuration-options.md

 This option works only when `automerge=true`, `automergeType=pr` or `automergeType=branch` and `platformAutomerge=true`.
 Also, approval rules overriding should not be [prevented in GitLab settings](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/settings.html#prevent-editing-approval-rules-in-merge-requests).

+## gitLabContainerRegistryPrefix

+Configure the prefix of the GitLab Container Registry (e.g. `registry.gitlab.com`).
+If this is set Renovate will be able to update container images using the `CI_REGISTRY` GitLab CI variable, e.g. `$CI_REGISTRY/my/image:123`.

 ## golang

 Configuration added here applies for all Go-related updates.